publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch9/m__us_usc_t10_s229.md

         (2) any inconsistencies between (A) the execution, during the previous fiscal year and the current fiscal year, of programs and activities of the Department of Defense combating terrorism program, and (B) the funding and specification for such programs and activities for those fiscal years in the manner provided by Congress (both in statutes and in relevant legislative history).

-    (d)  __Semiannual Reports on Obligations and Expenditures__  __.—__

-    The Secretary shall submit to the congressional defense committees a semiannual report on the obligation and expenditure of funds for the Department of Defense combating terrorism program.
-Such reports shall be submitted not later than April 15 each year, with respect to the first half of a fiscal year, and not later than November 15 each year, with respect to the second half of a fiscal year.
-Each such report shall compare the amounts of those obligations and expenditures to the amounts authorized and appropriated for the Department of Defense combating terrorism program for that fiscal year, by budget activity, sub-budget activity, and program element or line item.
-The second report for a fiscal year shall show such information for the second half of the fiscal year and cumulatively for the whole fiscal year.
-The report shall be submitted in unclassified form, but may have a classified annex.

-    (e)  __Department of Defense Combating Terrorism Program__  __.—__
+    (d)  __Department of Defense Combating Terrorism Program__  __.—__

     In this section, the term “Department of Defense combating terrorism program” means the programs, projects, and activities of the Department of Defense related to combating terrorism inside and outside the United States.

 (Added [Pub.
 L. 106–65, div.
 A, title IX, § 932(b)(1)][/us/pl/106/65/s932/b/1], Oct.
 5, 1999, [113 Stat.
 727][/us/stat/113/727]; amended [Pub.
 L. 108–136, div.
 A, title X, § 1043(b)(6)][/us/pl/108/136/s1043/b/6], Nov.
 24, 2003, [117 Stat.
-1611][/us/stat/117/1611].)
+1611][/us/stat/117/1611]; [Pub.
+L. 114–92, div.
+A, title X, § 1044][/us/pl/114/92/s1044], Nov.
+25, 2015, [129 Stat.
+977][/us/stat/129/977].)

  __References in Text__

     Section 1051(b) of the National Defense Authorization Act for Fiscal Year 1998, referred to in subsec. (c)(1), is [section 1051(b) of Pub.
 L. 105–85][/us/pl/105/85/s1051/b], which is set out as a note under [section 1113 of Title 31][/us/usc/t31/s1113], Money and Finance.

  __Amendments__

+    2015—Subsecs. (d), (e).
+[Pub.
+L. 114–92][/us/pl/114/92] redesignated subsec. (e) as (d) and struck out former subsec. (d).
+Prior to amendment, text of subsec. (d) read as follows: “The Secretary shall submit to the congressional defense committees a semiannual report on the obligation and expenditure of funds for the Department of Defense combating terrorism program.
+Such reports shall be submitted not later than April 15 each year, with respect to the first half of a fiscal year, and not later than November 15 each year, with respect to the second half of a fiscal year.
+Each such report shall compare the amounts of those obligations and expenditures to the amounts authorized and appropriated for the Department of Defense combating terrorism program for that fiscal year, by budget activity, sub-budget activity, and program element or line item.
+The second report for a fiscal year shall show such information for the second half of the fiscal year and cumulatively for the whole fiscal year.
+The report shall be submitted in unclassified form, but may have a classified annex.”

     2003—Subsec. (f).
 [Pub.
 L. 108–136][/us/pl/108/136] struck out heading and text of subsec. (f).
 Text read as follows: “In this section, the term ‘congressional defense committees’ means—